 Our school was founded over one hundred years ago by the parish church of St John the Evangelist, and we are now a Voluntary Controlled school, staffed and maintained by Oxfordshire County Council in partnership with the Diocese of Oxford (Church of England).

 Further information is available on this website.
-Alternatively, you can visit the downloads page to download the school prospectus.

 Our children come from many different backgrounds, and all are encouraged to explore the meaning of faith, spiritual growth, and religious observance in an atmosphere of tolerance and mutual respect.